mkumar73/beckernick.github.io/_posts/2016-08-24-nfl-scrabble.markdown

     ['TEN', 'GB', 'TEN', 'MIA', 'DET']

 Looks good.
 Let's split them into first and last names so we can score by first or last name only if we want.
-I use the `if else` statements to avoid losing the full names of players such as Brian de la Puente (with multiple spaces).
+Because some players have names with multiple spaces (such as Brian de la Puente), I use the `if else` statements to avoid losing the full names during the split.

 ```python